BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_3_Sending_a_Transaction_with_Data.md

 [Coinsecrets](http://coinsecrets.org/) offers another interesting way to look at OP_RETURN data.
 It does its best to keep abreast of protocols, so that it can tell you who is doing what in the blockchain.
 Here's this transaction there: [https://www.blocktrail.com/tBTC/tx/3a62b396afb8d8a59ebe7b9e52d6aa2485f1082a1d3fc6ece61fb8b55373823d](https://www.blocktrail.com/tBTC/tx/3a62b396afb8d8a59ebe7b9e52d6aa2485f1082a1d3fc6ece61fb8b55373823d)

-## Summary: Sending a Raw Transaction with Data
+## Summary: Sending a Transaction with Data

 You can use an OP_RETURN opcode to store up to 80 bytes of data on the blockchain.
 You do this with the `data` codeword for a `vout`.
 You still have to send money along too, but you just send it back to a change address, minus a transaction fee.